-- (a) Section 3.11(a) of the Company Disclosure Schedule lists all Company Benefit Plans.
-For purposes of this Agreement, (i) "Company Benefit Plans" means all benefit or compensation plans, programs, policies, practices, agreements, contracts or arrangements (including, but not limited to, employee benefit plans (as defined in Section 3(3) of the Employee Retirement Income Security Act of 1974, as amended ("ERISA")), whether or not subject to ERISA, and all bonus, stock option, stock purchase, restricted stock, incentive, deferred compensation, unemployment compensation plan, vacation pay, insurance or hospitalization program, flexible benefit plan, cafeteria plan, dependent care plan or any fringe benefit arrangements retiree medical or life insurance, supplemental retirement, retention, change in control, employment, consulting, termination, and severance plans, programs, policies, practices, agreements, contracts or arrangements, but excluding any non-material fringe benefit arrangements, for the benefit of any current or former employee, officer, director or independent contractor (who is a natural person) of the Company or any of its Subsidiaries or Company ERISA Affiliate (x) with respect to which the Company or any Company Subsidiary or Company ERISA Affiliate is a party or has any obligation or (y) that are maintained, contributed to or sponsored by the Company or any of its Subsidiaries or Company ERISA Affiliate, other than a Multiemployer Plan (as defined below); (ii) "Foreign Company Benefit Plans" means all Company Benefit Plans that primarily cover current or former employees, officers, directors or other service providers of the Company or any of its affiliates based outside of the United States and/or which are governed by the laws of any jurisdictions outside of the United States; and (iii) "U.S. Company Benefit Plans" means Company Benefit Plans that are not Foreign Company Benefit Plans. - (b) The Company has made available to Parent a true and complete copy of each Company Benefit Plan set forth in Schedule 3.11(a) and all contracts relating thereto, or to the funding thereof, including, without limitation, all trust agreements, insurance contracts, administration contracts, investment management agreements, subscription and participation agreements and recordkeeping agreements, each as in effect on the date hereof, has been supplied to the Parent (except for (i) individual equity award agreements for awards granted pursuant to the Equity Plans, in which case only forms of such individual agreements have been provided, unless such individual agreements provide acceleration of vesting of awards in a manner not provided for under the applicable form(s) or that otherwise materially differ from such forms, in which case the individual agreement has been provided, (ii) contracts that provide for employment that is terminable "at will" and that are terminable without severance or change of control pay or benefits or, with respect to contracts in jurisdictions where "at will" employment is not permitted, that provide for termination provisions and benefits no greater than required by applicable law, in which case the forms of such contracts have been provided, and (iii) consulting contracts that are terminable without cost or liability other than accrued but unpaid fees, in which case only forms of such contracts have been provided, unless any such contract provides severance or change of control pay or benefits that are, in each case, greater than required by applicable law) in which case the individual agreement has been provided.
+(a) Section 3.11(a) of the Company Disclosure Schedule lists all Company Benefit Plans.
+For purposes of this Agreement, (i) "Company Benefit Plans" means all benefit or compensation plans, programs, policies, practices, agreements, contracts or arrangements (including, but not limited to, employee benefit plans (as defined in Section 3(3) of the Employee Retirement Income Security Act of 1974, as amended ("ERISA")), whether or not subject to ERISA, and all bonus, stock option, stock purchase, restricted stock, incentive, deferred compensation, unemployment compensation plan, vacation pay, insurance or hospitalization program, flexible benefit plan, cafeteria plan, dependent care plan or any fringe benefit arrangements retiree medical or life insurance, supplemental retirement, retention, change in control, employment, consulting, termination, and severance plans, programs, policies, practices, agreements, contracts or arrangements, but excluding any non-material fringe benefit arrangements, for the benefit of any current or former employee, officer, director or independent contractor (who is a natural person) of the Company or any of its Subsidiaries or Company ERISA Affiliate (x) with respect to which the Company or any of its Subsidiaries or Company ERISA Affiliate, other than a Multiemployer Plan (as defined below); (ii) "Foreign Company Benefit Plans" means all Company Benefit Plans that primarily cover current or former employees, officers, directors or other service providers of the Company or any of its affiliates based outside of the United States and/or which are governed by the laws of any jurisdictions outside of the United States; and (iii) "U.S. Company Benefit Plans" means Company Benefit Plans that are not Foreign Company Benefit Plans.

+(b) The Company has made available to Parent a true and complete copy of each Company Benefit Plan set forth in Schedule 3.11(a) and all contracts relating thereto, or to the funding thereof, including, without limitation, all trust agreements, insurance contracts, administration contracts, investment management agreements, subscription and participation agreements and recordkeeping agreements, each as in effect on the date hereof, has been supplied to the Parent (except for (i) individual equity award agreements for awards granted pursuant to the Equity Plans, in which case only forms of such individual agreements have been provided, unless such individual agreements provide acceleration of vesting of awards in a manner not provided for under the applicable form(s) or that otherwise materially differ from such forms, in which case the individual agreement has been provided, (ii) contracts that provide for employment that is terminable "at will" and that are terminable without severance or change of control pay or benefits or, with respect to contracts in jurisdictions where "at will" employment is not permitted, that provide for termination provisions and benefits no greater than required by applicable law, in which case the forms of such contracts have been provided, unless any such contract provides severance or change of control pay or benefits that are, in each case, greater than required by applicable law) in which case the individual agreement has been provided.
 In the case of any Company Benefit Plan which is not in written form, the Parent has been supplied with an accurate description of such Company Benefit Plan as in effect on the date hereof.
-A true and correct copy of the most recent annual report, accountant's opinion of the plan's financial statements, summary plan description and Internal Revenue Service determination let
+A true and correct copy of the most recent annual report, accuarial report, accountant's opinion of the plan's financial statements, summary plan description and Internal Revenue Service determination letter with respect to each Company